 Line of Credit (Bank Line)

-A line of credit is a type of loan agreement between a bank and a borrower.
+A line of credit (bank line) is a type of loan agreement between a bank and a borrower.
 Basically, a line of credit states that a borrower can borrow funds from the bank at will, up to a certain limit and within a specified period of time.
 During the specified time period and within the limitations of the allowable amount, the borrower may borrow and repay funds at the borrower’s discretion.
 When the line of credit expires, the borrower must repay all borrowed funds as well as any unpaid interest.

 Line of Credit Interest

-Banks charge interest on lines of credit.
+Banks charge interest on lines of credit (bank line).
 The interest rate charged depends on the borrower’s creditworthiness and risk of default.
 The interest rate on a bank line is often a benchmark rate, such as a Treasury bill rate or another market based rate, plus a premium.
 For example, the interest rate might be the rate on two year Treasuries plus 1%.
 Different borrowers with differing degrees of creditworthiness will be charged various interest rates on lines of credit.

 Line of Credit – Other Requirements